aleborellini77/php-oop/README.md

 ### Main features of a class
 *Properties* & *Methods* are the two key concepts on which a class is based.
 We'll see that is possible to consider them as *variables* and *functions*.<br/>
 Instead of access to properties each time using the single arrow operator we can also use/define specifical *methods* (for example if we want to combine more properties in a string to print).
-In procedural you had to combine access by index for each Bike (sample `$fullmodelbike = $bike['model'] . ' ' . $bike['brand'];`); instead in OOP we define in class a specific method to return full name.
+In procedural you had to combine access by index for each Bike (sample `$fullmodelbike = $bike['model'] . ' ' . $bike['brand'];`); instead in OOP we define in class *a specific method to return full name*.
 ```
 class Bike {
           public $color;